voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 - Runs `npm run audit:dev-high` to generate a JSON report of high-severity dev-only vulnerabilities.
 - Does **not** publish or run semantic-release.

-This job is intentionally isolated from the main quality-and-deploy path and has no effect on releases.
+This job is intentionally isolated from the main `quality-and-deploy` path and has no effect on releases.

 ## Continuous Deployment Behavior

-- Every push to `main` triggers the `quality-and-deploy` job on Node 18.x and 20.x.
+- Every push to `main` triggers the `quality-and-deploy` job on Node 18.x and 20.x and is treated as the **single source of truth** for integration and deployment in our trunk-based model.
+- `pull_request` runs targeting `main` use the same `quality-and-deploy` job but function purely as **early feedback** for:
+  - Contributors working from forks.
+  - Maintainers who explicitly choose to use a PR-based review flow.
+  - These PR runs never invoke semantic-release and never publish.
-- The full quality gate (`ci-verify:full`) must pass on both Node versions.
+- The full quality gate (`ci-verify:full`) must pass on both Node versions for a `push` to `main`.
 - If, and only if, the Node 20.x job on `main` succeeds and `NPM_TOKEN` is available, semantic-release is invoked.
 - semantic-release decides whether a new version is required based on commit messages:
   - `feat` → minor version bump